-Note: Bring your textbook to each class.
-If you lack the funds to purchase the textbook and additional materials required for class, either borrow the cash or drop the course and enroll in a subsequent semester after you have saved sufficient money for the materials, or transfer to another section that may not require these materials.
+Note: No textbook is required for this course, but students are expected to take notes during class and should have materials necessary for that purpose.
+If you lack the funds to purchase the materials necessary for class, then either borrow the money or drop the course and enroll in a subsequent semester after you have saved sufficient money for the materials.

 Students who successfully complete this course should:

 · Become familiar with the concepts of P/OM,

 · Build the vocabulary needed to interact with specialists in the field,

 · Learn to use several mathematical techniques in solving problems using the computer,

 · Develop an appreciation for the viewpoint of using planning to increase productivity.

 have a specific physical, psychiatric, or learning disability and require